Isaacm05/isaacm05/README.md

 ## Hi there 👋

 Hi I'm Isaac Mei, a computer engineering student at Purdue University focused on how software interfaces with hardware to control, optimize, and extend physical systems.
+I'm a U.S. Citizen open to relocation.
 Check out my [website](isaacmei.com)!

 ## 🎯 Roles
 Software Engineer, Embedded / Device-Facing Software Engineer